Modeling Concurrent Multi-Agent Systems: Details. Constructions, and Proofs

 The main idea behind this reduction is to simulate the IDs of the Machine $M$ in a distributed manner by using the state spaces $S_i$ of the transducers in the tuple $\pi = \langle \pi_0 \ldots \pi_{k-1} \rangle$.

-The idea behind this reduction is that Agent $i$ uses the state-space $S_i$ of the strategy $\pi_i$ to keep track of the $i$-th character of the ID (see Definition~\ref{machineIDdef} and Example~\ref{IDexample} about machine IDs).
+At a lower level, Agent $i$ uses the state-space $S_i$ of the strategy $\pi_i$ to keep track of the $i$-th character of the ID (see Definition~\ref{machineIDdef} and Example~\ref{IDexample} about machine IDs).
 In order to do so, they need information about the $i-1$st, $i$th, and $i+1$st characters of the previous ID (with trivial exceptions for Agent $0$, who does not have a $i-1$st cell, and Agent $k-1$, who does not have an $i+1$st cell).
 In this way, Agent $i$ keeps track of a ``subID" of the machine -- instead of accounting for the entire contents of the tape, they track the characters in the $i-1$st, $i$th, and $i+1$st position.
 The state space of $\pi_i$ is then the set of all possible subIDs.
 It is crucial to note that each subID consists of a fixed number of characters, as this means the total number of subIDs is polynomial in the size of the input.
 The initial state of each $\pi_i$ then corresponds to the relevant subID of the initial configuration of the tape, which is empty except for the head, which we assume is positioned over the leftmost cell.